Volcano rabbit: Characteristics

 The volcano rabbit is one of the smallest rabbits in the world, having an adult weight that ranges from 386 to 602 g and a total length of 23.4 to 31.1 cm.
 Its ears are small and rounded, measuring less than 4 cm in length, and the hind feet are short, measuring 4.2 to 5.5 cm.
-It has a vestigial tail that is only visible in young rabbits and becomes hidden under the skin in adulthood.
+It has a vestigial tail which is only visible in young rabbits and becomes hidden under the skin in adulthood.
 Three pairs of mammary glands are present in female rabbits.
 The volcano rabbit has dense, short fur.
 Its fur is yellowish brown across all of its body, and is softer on the rabbit's underside.
 Each hair is black at the base and tip and antimony yellow in the middle.
 This fur color changes only near the nose, eyes, and at the base of the ears, where it appears more buff.
-The dark coloration of the volcano rabbit's fur blends in with the volcanic soils in its habitat, an adaptation that may help it evade predators.
-Its coat does not change color from one season to the next, though it does undergo molting in four stages over the course of the year.
+The dark coloration of the volcano rabbit's fur blends in with the volcanic soils in its habitat.
+This adaptation may help it evade predators.
+Its coat does not change color from one season to the next.
+However, it does undergo molting in four stages over the course of the year.
 First, hair is lost, then melanin disappears, then melanin is deposited at the site of hair loss, after which hair regrows.
 The volcano rabbit strongly resembles pikas, closely related mountain-dwelling lagomorphs, though Marcus Ward Lyon Jr., a naturalist credited with the complete classification of the rabbit and hare genera, notes it as being closest in appearance to the Amami rabbit.